Octonion algebras over rings are not determined by their norms: Introduction

 The goal of this note is to produce a counterexample to this question, namely an example of two non-isomorphic octonions algebras over some commutative ring $R$ having isometric norms.
 Our argument is based on the study of fibrations of group schemes and uses topological fibrations which makes clear why it holds for quaternion algebras and not for octonions.

 For the theory of reductive group schemes and related objects (e.g. Lie algebra sheaves, homogeneous spaces, quadratic spaces, ... ) we refer to SGA3 \cite{SGA3} and to the book by Demazure-Gabriel \cite{DG}.
-The sheaves in sets or groups are denoted as $\underline F$ and are for the fppf topology over a base scheme $S$.
+The sheaves in sets or groups are denoted as $\underline F$ and are for the fppf (also called flat) topology over a base scheme $S$.

 {\bf Acknowledgments:} We thank V. Chernousov and E. Neher for useful discussions.
+We thank M. Brion for his nice remark (at the end).
+Finally we thank the referee for his comments.